How to Inspect a Crawl Space?: Steps, Checklist

 5. Check for termite damage or frass near wood-to-soil contact areas

-5. Check the ventilation and airflow in the crawlspace
+5. Check the ventilation and airflow in the crawl space

 1. Confirm all crawl space vents are clear and open (unless sealed by design)